Function calling on Databricks

 Preview

 This article describes function calling and how to use it as part of your generative AI application workflows.
-Databricks Function Calling is OpenAI-compatible is only available during model serving as part of Foundation Model APIs.
+Databricks Function Calling is OpenAI-compatible and is only available during model serving as part of Foundation Model APIs.

 What is function calling